- Home

 What is Margin of Error in Statistics?

-The maximum expected difference between a sample statistic and the population parameter, typically expressed as \pm a value.
+The margin of error is the maximum expected difference between a sample statistic and the true population parameter, typically expressed as a plus-or-minus value.
+It equals half the width of a confidence interval and decreases as sample size increases.

 Prerequisites